mintpepper95/KnowledgeIsPower/CSS/The Box Model.md

 Border Box
-Includes padding, but not margin
+Includes padding and border, but not margin
 ![[Pasted image 20240430225020.png|350]]

-Normal Box
+Normal Box - content-box
 Padding and margin are both excluded
 ![[Pasted image 20240430225043.png|350]]